tianon/wishlist/zulip.md

 - multiple names for a single custom emoji (just like many of the built-in emoji have)

+- a way to default some or all channels to dropping straight into "general chat" when they're selected

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)